hackforla/internship-website-design-system/CONTRIBUTING.md

 ### Design Reference (Figma)
 - Material 3 Design Kit (Figma) is used to understand:
   - Review component structure
-  - Understand States (default, hover, focus, disabled, error, etc.)
+  - Understand States, Classes and other variables
   - Variants and behavior

 - The Figma Material Theme Builder is used to: